18 Apr 101 copywriting tips

 7. Stop!
 It’s the grammar police

-Check through your copy.
+Article writing is not easy, check through your copy.
 Then recheck it.
 Error-strewn copy is incredibly unprofessional.

 Separate your copy into sections for an easier read.
 Make sure when your headline and subheads are read together, they tell the story of your copy.